DECO3801-HelloWorld/studio-build/README.md

 * Lauchie Harvey

 ### Display-Manager
-Benjamin Jorgensen, Kristian Noeved

-Aiming to complete some lo-fi ideation of the interface and function of the display manager
+Benjamin Jorgensen and Kristian Norved: aiming to complete some lo-fi ideation of the interface and function of the display manager.